basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### Enabling Security

 <div class="note"> <div class="title">Danger</div>
-**Enabling security will change the way your client libraries and your applications interact with Riak.** Once security is enabled, all client connections must be encrypted and all permissions will be denied by default.
+<b>Enabling security will change the way your client libraries and your
+applications interact with Riak.</b> Once security is enabled, all client connections must be encrypted and all permissions will be denied by default.
 Do not enable this in production until you have verified that your libraries support Riak security, including